Neighborhood disorders: Noises created by abnormal behavior

 Model letter to address to the noisy neighbor

-In addition, if the unit is a condominium, it is recommended to check the co-ownership rules which may contain noise rules.
+Furthermore, if the accommodation is joint ownership, it is recommended that you check the co-ownership rules which may contain noise rules.

 If the tenant does not comply with this policy, you must contact the condominium trustee who will notify the owner of the dwelling.
-Indeed, the trustee is the guarantor of compliance with the condominium regulation and must ensure tranquility in the building.
+Indeed, the trustee is the guarantor of compliance with the rules governing joint ownership.
+He must therefore ensure the tranquility of the occupants of the building.

-It is also recommended to check whether there is a municipal or prefectural noise order.
+It is also recommended to check if there is municipal or prefectural decree about noise.

 Who shall I contact